 The tags specified in the WAR property file correspond to cosminexus.xml.
 For details on the definitions of cosminexus.xml, see 4.3.2 Definition in cosminexus.xml.

-4.3.4 Type of information output
+4.3.4 Location of the resource depletion monitoring information file and types of information output to the file